-Enforcement of the student dress policy:

-- On the first offense, any student wearing inappropriate attire will be required to change into appropriate clothing, wear a coverup (e.g., shirt, jacket, jeans, etc.) return home to change, or have clothing brought from home that meets appropriate standards. - On the second and subsequent offenses, the student will be required to change into appropriate clothing as well as subject to further disciplinary action that may include, but not be limited to detention, in-school suspension, or other punishment as deemed appropriate by the school administration.
+Enforcement of the Dress Code: Students who are not in compliance with the WCPS Dress Code Policy will be required to change into appropriate clothing or wear clothing that covers up the inappropriate clothing.
+Students may call home to have someone bring a change of clothes.
+If dress code violations persist, the student will be subject to the actions above as well as disciplinary action that may include, but not be limited to detention, in-school suspension, or other discipline as deemed appropriate by the school administration.